sirech/talk-microfrontends-serverside-integration/presentation.md

 ![microfrontends-ssi](images/microfrontends-ssi.png)

-???

-- not necessarily a new idea

 ---

 class: center middle

 ![microfrontends-ssi-zoom-in](images/microfrontends-ssi-zoom-in.png)

+???

+- these microfrontends can be fetched from a cdn or from some other destination

 ---